sherafatian-amirabbas/BlazorServerWithControllers-PaymentAPI/README.md

 # BlazorServerWithControllers-PaymentAPI
 The project is architecturally designed to be testable.
 In the front-end, Blazor Server and Bootstrap; in the backend, C# and .Net Core 3 are employed.
-Also For the Test project, NUnit and Moq frameworks is used.
+Also For the Test project, NUnit and Moq frameworks are used.

 # Description: